-- The designated person or back-up follows their LSP procedures for making a referral. - If the designated person or their back-up is not on site, the most senior member of staff present takes responsibility for making the referral to social care.
+- The designated safeguarding lead or back-up follows their LSP procedures for making a referral. - If the designated safeguarding lead or their back-up is not on site, the most senior member of staff present takes responsibility for making the referral to social care. - If a child is believed to be in immediate danger, or an incident occurs at the end of the session and staff are concerned about the child going home that day, then the Police and/or social care are contacted immediately. - If the child is 'safe' because they are still in the setting, and there is time to do so, the senior member of staff contacts the setting's designated officer for support.
+Policies & Procedures for the EYFS 2024 (Early Years Alliance 2024)

-- If a child is believed to be in immediate danger, or an incident occurs at the end of the session and staff are concerned about the child going home that day, then the Police and/or social care are contacted immediately. - If the child is 'safe' because they are still in the setting, and there is time to do so, the senior member of staff contacts the setting's designated officer for support. - Arrangements for cover (as above) when the designated person and back-up designated person are not on-site are agreed in advance by the setting manager and clearly communicated to all staff.
+Arrangements for cover (as above) when the designated safeguarding lead and back-up designated safeguarding lead are not on-site are agreed in advance by the setting manager and clearly communicated to all staff.